-There are several cultivars available, with best selection coming from online plant retailers.
-Some notable selections include:
+There are several cultivars available, with the best selection coming from online plant retailers.
+Some notable selections include the following:

-- 'Alba' is a white variety with centers specked with red and yellow.
+- 'Alba' is a white variety with centers speckled with red and yellow.
 It is a 2-foot-tall plant.

 - 'Lilacea' is a vibrant purple variety with darker red speckles in the center cup.

 Tiger flowers are often sold in bulk mixtures of unnamed varieties that include a variety of colors.
 This is a very economical means to grow tiger flowers.